pesto-students/p3-sai-GdhawanG/Week-1/HTML_README.md

 7. Data storage.
 This is a persistence layer.
 The browser may need to save all sorts of data locally, such as cookies.
 Browsers also support storage mechanisms such as localStorage, IndexedDB, WebSQL and FileSystem. https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/layers.png

 - How each component works with each other.
-(For example: Networking component isthe one which makes HTTP calls, Data storage component is a browser’s persistencelayer which saves data locally such as Cookies and Local Storage. https://i.imgur.com/VcpjfPL.png https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/#1_1
+(For example: Networking component is the one which makes HTTP calls, Data storage component is a browser’s persistencelayer which saves data locally such as Cookies and Local Storage. https://i.imgur.com/VcpjfPL.png https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/#1_1